mia-platform/public-pipelines/docs/jobs-templates.md

 ### docker-build

 This job wil run the `docker buildx build` command for building a docker image.
-The jon will run automatically if a `Dockerfile` is found inside the repository.
+The job will run automatically if a `Dockerfile` is found inside the repository.

 #### Usage